mrahmed/cs410/Readme.md

 `main.py` perfoms the following actions:

-- Parse the date from the XML file
+- Parse the data XML file
 - Clean the data by:
   * Tokanization
   * Lower casing